yang-guangliang/lian/README.md

 - **GIR-based Language Frontend**: Unlike traditional IR like LLVM, GIR supports the unified representation of both typed and untyped languages.

-- **Semantic Analysis Engine**: Lian constructs context- and flow-sensitive points-to and data-flow analysis, and outputs a state-flow graph (SFG).
+- **Semantic Analysis Engine**: Lian constructs context- and flow-sensitive points-to and data-flow analysis, and outputs SFG (State Flow Graph) as a structured representation of program semantics.

-- **Taint Analysis**: On top of the SFG, this module automatically identifies sensitive sources and sinks, and efficiently tracks data flow paths, supporting security tasks such as vulnerability detection and privacy leakage analysis.
+- **Taint Analysis**: On top of SFG, Lian automatically identifies sensitive sources and sinks and efficiently tracks data flow paths, supporting security tasks such as vulnerability detection and privacy leakage analysis.

 ## Installation and Usage